Shopify/polaris/documentation/guides/migrating-from-v3-to-v4.md

 }
 ```

-In v4 you should to wrap your code in the `PolarisTestProvider` which
+In v4, wrap your code in the `PolarisTestProvider` which
 will provide all required contexts.

 ```jsx